Question: Matthew asked for evidence that the garden of Eden ever existed adding “Preferably without using the Bible to prove the Bible.”

 Answer: There are similar stories in Sumerian records that relate to events in Genesis.
 The Christian belief is that the Bible has the precise nature of events but Sumerian records also have something of interest to offer.
 I’ll try not to use the Bible to prove the Bible, but if I may be permitted to show a few parallels, we may find it useful.

-The Epic of Gilgamesh speaks of "the garden of the gods;" the guardian angels would have been considered gods by the local people.
+The Epic of Gilgamesh speaks of "the garden of the gods."
+The guardian angels, that Genesis speaks of, would have been considered gods by the local people.
 A tale of the garden has been found at Eridu in which a gardener is cursed by the great god for eating of the fruit of the forbidden tree in the garden after being told not to.
+None of the tales tell the story exactly the same as Genesis; people and descriptions seem to get mixed but the resemblance is there to see.

 According to some of the clay tablets, man is told to look after the garden areas that are located in “Edin.”
 Edin is a Sumerian word meaning “plain.”
 Genesis 2:10 tells us that water flowed from Eden to water the garden, which informs us the garden was in the vicinity of Eden but not at its centre.
 River can also mean “canal” in Hebrew.
 There is a canal that is written about on the Gudea Cylinders, which can be viewed in the Louvre in Paris: the reference is to the “edin canal.”
 The two terracotta cylinders were found in the ancient city of Girsu, north of Eridu.